adl-lang/adl/README.md

     * [rust][]
 * [install][] - installation instructions

-Also see the [adl-demo][] repository, which contains working demonstrations of ADL usage.
+Also see the [protoapp][] repository, which contains a demonstration 3 tier system built with ADL.

 [introduction]:docs/introduction.md
 [language]:docs/language.md